about

 Many people know me publicly as a Muslim sexual health expert — a role that grew through years of education, therapy, workshops, and eventually the publication of my book in the summer of 2025.
 That work mattered, and it still does.
 But as that chapter expanded outward, something inside me began to shift.

-A struggle is a struggle.
-Whether it is sexual, emotional, mental, or spiritual.
+What became clear was not just a clinical realization.
+It was a personal one.
+A struggle is a struggle — whether it is sexual, emotional, mental, or spiritual.
 Whether it lives within us or between us.
 Whether it is visible or hidden, loud or quiet.
+And all of it points somewhere deeper — to the soul, and to how fully or narrowly we are inhabiting it.

 Where We Might Go From Here

-If you feel called to begin that work, you’re welcome to explore:
+If you feel called to begin, you're welcome to explore:

-Therapy & Guidance Sessions — individualized support for the struggles that feel tender, persistent, or unmoving
+Therapy & Guidance Sessions — for what feels persistent, tender, or unmoving

-Wherever you choose to begin, I’m honored to walk alongside you with presence, softness, and a commitment to your wholeness.
+Wherever you choose to begin, I’m honored to walk alongside you.

 About Sameera